umts/pvta-multiplatform/doc/deploy/android.md

 1. `npm install`

-2. (PVTrAck 1.x only) `bower install`

-3. Open `config.xml`.
+2. Open `config.xml`.
 On line 2, increment `android-versionCode` with your appropriately chosen new version number.

-4. (PVTrAck 2+) `ionic build android --prod --release`
+3. (PVTrAck 2+) `ionic build android --prod --release`

-  (PVTrAck 1.x) `ionic prepare android --release`
+    Troubleshooting: if you get an error related to whether this is an Android project, try the following:

   ```
-    Troubleshooting: if you get an error related to whether this is an Android project, try the following:
       $ ionic platform rm android
       $ ionic platform add android
   ```
-  *Steps 5-10 can be done in terminal and easily automated.
+  *Steps 4-10 can be done in terminal and easily automated.
 See [Ionic's docs](http://ionicframework.com/docs/guide/publishing.html)*

-5. Open the project in Android Studio, where the Android project root is at `platforms/android/`.
+4. Open the project in Android Studio, where the Android project root is at `platforms/android/`.

-6. In Android Studio, select Build -> Generate Signed APK.
+5. In Android Studio, select Build -> Generate Signed APK.
 An appropriately titled dialog box should appear.

-7. Select Next to choose the module we wish to build the APK against.
+6. Select Next to choose the module we wish to build the APK against.
 We have only one, called `android`.

-8. Browse for your keystore that contains the official PVTrAck signing key.
+7. Browse for your keystore that contains the official PVTrAck signing key.
 Enter the password for the store itself, the key alias, and key password.
 Enter your master password if prompted.

-9. Specify a destination folder for the APK (default is OK).
+8. Specify a destination folder for the APK (default is OK).
 Leave the build type set to RELEASE unless you want a debug build for a test device.
 Select Finish.

-10. Navigate to where your new APK is.
+9. Navigate to where your new APK is.

-11. In the [Google Play Developer Console](play.google.com/apps/publish), follow the instructions for uploading a new APK.
+10. In the [Google Play Developer Console](play.google.com/apps/publish), follow the instructions for uploading a new APK.

 12. Rejoice! :party: